mormond/ethereum-consortium-orchestration/README.md

 The deployment uses the templates at https://github.com/EthereumEx/ethereum-arm-templates - this repo will need to be forked for some minor changes to be made (see below).
 This is required because we chose not to redistribute the code in this repo.

 ### Docker Images
 For these templates to work, you will need to generate two docker images, one for the dashboard node and one for tx / mining nodes.
-Dockerfiles are available for both but you must build and push the Docker images to a repository (see below).
+Dockerfiles are available for both but you must build and push the Docker images to Docker Hub (see below).

 ## Steps to deploy using these templates